Woman finds artifacts in abandoned storage unit, seeks family in East Texas area - NewsBreak

 “Mom and dad’s photos were in them,” said Kennedy.
 “Yearbooks from 1962 and 1941 were left including baby pictures.
 There were some that even showed the daughter having a delivery.
 All of this is just so wonderful to look at.”

 Kennedy and her family once lost all of their memories in a house fire when she was only 13, leaving her to understand the anguish of losing important photos of loved ones.
-She made it a personal goal to ensure another family doesn’t experience what she did.All those killed at Texas school were in 1 room, official says
+She made it a personal goal to ensure another family doesn’t experience what she did.WATCH: Bull escapes meat processing plant in Mount Pleasant

 “We retrieved material things like furniture and everything more than what we lost, but we never were able to retrieve our memories of these pictures where we could sit, smile and talk about them,” said Kennedy.